 Like the many of the surrounding buildings in the historic district there, this block did contain some ghosts.
 During my ghost tour earlier this year, I inquired if Limpin’ Jane’s had any activity and Goins replied that some possible activity had been observed in the upper areas of the building.
 There are questions as to if the spiritual fabric of a location is damaged during events like this.

 Most certainly the fire may create some spiritual fabric itself.
 People in buildings that have burned may sometimes smell smoke or, even worse, the odor of burned flesh.
 There may be spirits at the location of those who died in the fire.
 In the case of the Monumental Church in Richmond, Virginia, the fire’s victims are now believed to haunt the building.
 The church was constructed to the memory of the victims of the 1811 Richmond Theatre fire.
 The building stands on the site of the theatre and entombs the remains of the victims.

-Thankfully, no one was killed in today’s fire in Georgetown, though the fire may leave some marks in the spiritual fabric of the block.
+Thankfully, no one was killed in today’s fire in Georgetown.
 I fully expect that the block will be reconstructed incorporating surviving original elements and I hope to see the block to return in even better condition.

 - “A block of history destroyed.”
 Georgetown Times.
 25 September 2013.

 - Harper, Scott and Clayton Stairs.
 “Fire in Georgetown: History up in flames.”
 Georgetown Times.
 25 September 2013.